raffraffraff/oci-k3s/README.md

 ]
 ```

-So you just need to copy the `/etc/rancher/k3s/k3s.yaml` from the server to your machine and update its `server:` address to that of the `nlb_ip_address`.
+You should copy the `/etc/rancher/k3s/k3s.yaml` from the server to your machine and update its `server:` address to that of the `nlb_ip_address`.
 Example:
 ```
 scp ubuntu@151.182.123.14:/etc/rancher/k3s/k3s.yaml /tmp/
-sed -i '/server:/ s/127.0.0.1/123.123.123.123/' /tmp/k3s.yaml
+sed -i '/server:/ s/127.0.0.1/151.183.24.123/' /tmp/k3s.yaml
 ```

-You can test it right away by running:
+You will probably want to rename the server, user and context to suit you, but otherwise you can test this right away by running:
 ```
 export KUBECONFIG=/tmp/k3s.yaml
 kubectl get nodes
 ```

-If that worked, then you can generate a new `~/.kube/config` file with this trick:
+If that worked, then you can generate a new `~/.kube/config` file that combines this with your existing kube configs:
 ```
 export KUBECONFIG=/tmp/k3s.yaml:~/.kube/config
 kubectl config view --flatten
 ```

-If the output looks good, pipe it to `~/.kube/config`
+If the output looks good, pipe it to `~/.kube/config`.

-# Next Steps: GitOps cluster management
+# Next Steps: GitOps
-The best way to continue in a vaguely reproducible way is to use GitOps, and the most popular options right now are FluxCD and ArgoCD.
-I'm going with FluxCD because I know it better, and it runs with fewer resources.
+The most popular options right now are FluxCD and ArgoCD.
+I'm going with FluxCD because I know it better, and it consumes fewer resources.

-## Create a Git repo and an authorization token for FluxCD to access it
+## Create a Git repo and a temporary fine-grained authorization token
-I'm using github, so if you're using some other source control, follow its instructions
+I'm using github, so if you're using some other source control, modify these instructions.

 * Create a Github repo for flux (I used `fluxcd-example`)
-* Create a Github token
+* Create a Github fine-grained personal access token
-  * Use a fine-grained token
-  * Only grant it access to the FluxCD repo
+  * Only grant it access to the `fluxcd-example` repo
-  * Permissions required under the repository are:
+  * Grant the following permissions, under Repository:
     * Metadata
     * Administration > read & write
     * Content > read & write